MarIniOnz/Model_Of_Neural_Systems/README.md

 # Model_Of_Neural_Systems
-All exercises of the Module Model Of Neural Systems BCCN 2020-2021
+Exercises of the Module Model Of Neural Systems.
+Neuron simulations, synaptic currents and HH models.
 ## Topic 1
 Simulation of a McCulloch-Pitts neuron, which different activation functions (Sigmoid, Hyperbolic tangent, and Piecesiese linear can be used).
 Rosenblatt's perceptron and XOR function.